marcgg/marcgg.github.com/_posts/2020-03-23-recruitment-interviews-startup.md

 - **Clear process and expectations**.
 A candidate should know what they are getting into.
 - ** Pleasant experience ** even if this doesn't end with a hire.
 Ideally someone who isn't hired refers a friend or won't hesitate to apply again after a year or two.
 - **Fast turnaround**.
 The recruitment process is stressful, there is no need to make people wait for answers on top of this.
-- **Feedbacks during the process**, both ways, to avoid disapointments.
+- **Feedbacks during the process**, both ways, to avoid disappointments.
 If it's going poorly for the candidate, the recruiter should know about it.

 #### Impacting the Company

-- ** More hires at the expected quality **, obviously!
+- **More hires at the expected quality**, obviously!
-- ** Better predictability **s.
+- **Better predictability**.
 It is useful to know what can be the time and energy required to hire someone.
-- ** Pleasant interviewer experience **.
+- **Pleasant interviewer experience**.
 We need to keep in mind that a lot of people involved in the process are usually not recruiters by trade, and therefore we have to make it easier on them.
-- ** Improve employer brand **, to ease future hires.
+- **Improve employer brand**, to ease future hires.

 ## Testing The Candidate

 ### Figuring Out What's Important

 Before setting up your applicant tracking system or defining your recruitment process, the most important thing is to know what kind of person you want to hire.
-If you don't, you'll end up plannings the wrong interviews, checking the wrong skills and in the end waste everybody's time or make a wrong hire.
+If you don't, you'll end up planning the wrong interviews, checking the wrong skills and in the end wasting everybody's time or making a wrong hire.

 To get there, make a clear list of skills you want to check and the kind of person you think would fit in your company/team.
 Then use the interviewing process to check against this.